 Dark Purple "Spot'd" Handkerchief

-“Spotted” Handkerchiefs appear frequently through out the 18th and on into the 19th c.
-They are described in shop advertisements, runaway ads and featured in genre paintings.
-Originally made by “tie & dye” method in India, English printers & dyers sought to duplicate the popular style which made for lively patterns at minimal cost.
-Using blocks they would use a paste or wax to create the resist design mimicking the original tie and dye.
-This handkerchief is based on several examples in originals and contemporary painting.
-One such example is held in the collection of the Philadelphia History Museum and attributed to Quaker's Hannah and Samuel Fischer.
-It appears to be cotton and a deep purple which has oxidized to a dark brownish color.
-The color of our handkerchief is taken from our color matches on similar purples printed on cotton and linen in the 18th century.
-Another example is a handkerchief recovered from the General Carleton of Whitby - 1785 with the same design.
-You can read an excellent report assembled by various authors on this wreck and it's surviving artifacts.
-You can find a picture of the handkerchief on page 193 of the report in the section about surviving mariner's clothing by Larry Babits and Matthew Brenckle.
+This Dark Purple "spot'd" Handkerchief is based on several original examples and contemporary paintings.
+One example is in the collection of the Philadelphia History Museum, and attributed to Quakers Hannah and Samuel Fischer.
+It appears to be a deep purple cotton, which has oxidized to a dark brown.
+The color of our Dark Purple "Spot'd" Handkerchief is taken from similar purples printed on cotton and linen in the 18th century.
+Another example is a 1785 handkerchief recovered from the wreckage of The General Carleton of Whitby, with the same design.
+You can read an excellent report assembled by various authors on this wreck and it's surviving artifacts, and can find a picture of the handkerchief on page 193, in the section about surviving mariner's clothing by Larry Babits and Matthew Brenckle.

 - About Our Handkerchiefs